Durham: Student City Guide

 A single fare in Durham is around £1.50.
 A return ticket is also available on an Arriva bus and will set you back around £2.80.
 The Arriva website states that it is easier for the driver if you have the correct change available.

-If these fares appear to be too much then there are a few ways to save yourself some money on travel throughout the year.
-A weekly saver for ALL zones in the North East is £23.
-But if you are looking to buy this then we recommend that you buy the 4 week saver, which is just for the city, at £44.
+If these fares appear to be too much then there are a few ways to save yourself some money on travel throughout the year, for instance the 4-week saver pass.

-There is a Durham student saver ticket that lasts for the whole academic year and allows you to travel in the city of Durham for just £360 a year.
-The savings you could make if you take the bus just two times a day are well worth it. you can buy your ticket here.
+There is a Durham student saver ticket that lasts for the whole academic year and allows you to travel in the city of Durham.
+The savings you could make if you take the bus just two times a day are well worth it.

 For long-distance travel by coach or bus, many students choose to take the National Express coaches.

-The train station is just a short walk from the city centre and only costs 50p on the Cathedral Bus to get there.
+The train station is just a short walk from the city centre and it's cheap on the Cathedral Bus to get there.
 It has links all over the country to places like London, Newcastle and Manchester so getting home to your family will be no problems.